 If you’re in Cozumel Mexico and you don’t go to Chocolateria Isla Bella for their delicious chocolate you’re missing out!
 They make handmade chocolate using locally sourced cacao.
 The mother and daughter team that own the place make chocolate bars and the most delectable chocolate bonbons.
-I had one of the peanut butter cup ones and it was a perfect end to an amazing day!
+I had one of the peanut butter cup ones and it was a perfect end my Cozumel road trip!

 On occasion they hold chocolate tastings and tours, but these are held on a limited basis.
 Go to their website for more details and to contact Chocolateria Isla Bella for more details.

 Cozumel Mexico Map – Road Trip Stops

 Here is a map with all the stops I’ve mentioned in this post.
 Keep in mind between each stop there are plenty of places to stop along the way, these are just a few highlights!
 I hope you enjoy this Cozumel road map.
 No matter what you decide to do there are plenty of things to do in Cozumel, Mexico.

 Much of our road trip around Cozumel was perfectly timed coincidences, so you might not be able to everything listed here in a day, especially if you’re on a time crunch.
 Regardless what you end up doing, I hope you enjoy this little island paradise.